FBI provides evidence of visa fraud at ZTE probation hearing

 By Bruce Tomaso and Karen Freifeld

-March 14 (Reuters) - An FBI agent testified on Monday that Chinese nationals brought to the United States under research visas went to work for ZTE Corp in New Jersey - a possible sign the Chinese tech company violated its probation following a 2017 U.S. plea deal in a prior case.
+March 14 (Reuters) - An FBI agent testified on Monday that Chinese nationals brought to the United States under research visas went to work for ZTE Corp 000063.SZ in New Jersey - a possible sign the Chinese tech company violated its probation from a 2017 U.S. plea deal.

-At a hearing in federal court in Dallas, FBI special agent Marcus Wondergem said Chinese nationals were brought to the United States under the guise that they would be doing research at the lab of Georgia Tech professor Gee-Kung Chang, but spent almost no time there and moved to apartments near ZTE in Morristown, New Jersey.
+At a hearing in federal court in Dallas, FBI special agent Marcus Wondergem said Chinese nationals came to the United States under the guise they would be doing research at the lab of Georgia Tech professor Gee-Kung Chang, but spent almost no time there and moved to apartments near ZTE in Morristown, New Jersey.

 "Is it true that some of these individuals spent months without entering the lab?"
 Assistant U.S. Attorney John de la Garza asked Wondergem.